 B’nai Mitzvah Project

-This project invites children who are preparing for Bar/Bat Mitzvah to create an artistic item to be displayed which connects them and their families to the experience of BM.
+This project invites children to create an artistic item to be displayed which connects them and their families to the experience of a bar/batmitzvah.